Jurickson Profar Player Props: Rockies vs. Padres

 Jurickson Profar At The Plate (2022)

-- Profar picked up an RBI in 41 of 164 games last year, with multiple RBIs in 15 of them.
-He drove in three or more runs in six games.
+- Profar drove in a run in 25.0% of his games last season (41 of 164), with two or more RBIs in 15 of those games (9.1%).
+He had three or more RBIs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.